assarbad/ntobjx/README.rst

 And don't worry, the names of the solutions and projects contain the version of Visual Studio and therefore won't clash.

+Personally I currently use VS 2005 to _build_ release versions, but VS 2015 to develop the utility.

 License
 -------